 : An untrained person applying a tattoo, often out of their residence.
 "Scratcher" refers to the quality of the tattoo itself, which often appears to be "scratched" into the skin rather than the smooth look of a tattoo.

 My personal opinion is that scratchers are inevitable and unavoidable in our industry.
 Tattooing is largely unregulated.
-We have to meet minimum health and safety standards, but the quality of our equipment and training of artists is completely in the hands of the industry itself and often driven by market forces.
-We would like to keep it that way, but the trade-off is that tattoo equipment can be purchased by anyone and scracthers are rarely considered a priority by local law enforcement.
+We have to meet minimum health and safety standards, but the quality of our equipment and training of tattooers is completely in the hands of the industry itself and often driven by market forces.
+We would like to keep it that way, but the trade-off is that tattoo equipment can be purchased by anyone and scratchers are rarely considered a priority by local law enforcement.
 It would be great if tomorrow every scratcher in the world put their machines down and refused to do another tattoo until they completed an apprenticeship, but that is not likely to happen.

 So, instead, these are the top 10 things I would ask scratchers to stop doing, in descending priority.

 10. Stop trying to sell me your unused tubes, inks, and needles.

 I can appreciate that you are saying you are getting out of the practice of scratching, even as I know that you probably just really need some quick cash and will be back to it as soon as you can.
 The junk you bought on eBay or from the headshop down the street is no good to me.
 I might be interested in your machines, if only to get them out of your hands.
 Don't get mad when I offer you $5 for a machine that I can get new on-line for $15 and you bought at a pawn shop for $50.
 Everything else, you can just throw away.